 In Chinese philosophy yin represents the wet, dark, cold, quiet and slow.
 Winter is the yin season.
-Even here in Athens, the days are short, the nights are long, and the air is brisk.
+Even here in Athens, the days have been short, the nights long, and the air brisk.
 The winter season was designed by nature for resting and conserving energy.
 You only have to look at animals to see how it’s done.

 Why should it be any different for us?
 We’ve been provided the ideal environment for cozying up with a book by the fire, reconnecting with ourselves and our families, going to bed earlier, and feeling deeply rested.